elizabethpankratz/nlp-taboo-implementation/README.md

 # Load the pre-trained embeddings
 >>> model = gensim.models.KeyedVectors.load_word2vec_format('GoogleNews-vectors-negative300.bin', binary=True)

 # Draw a card for your favourite word!
-(This will take a few moments the first time.)
 >>> cg.draw_card('delight', model)
 ```

-For a commentated illustration of the above steps, see `dir/xyz-llustration.ipynb`.
-For more detail about how the card generator works, see `dir/xyz-walkthrough.ipynb`.
+For more detail about how the card generator works, please see `dir/xyz-walkthrough.ipynb`.

 ### Text generator